Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-Feeding wild skunks will encourage them to keep coming back.
-These animals are omnivores and are not over picky when it comes to food.
+You should know that feeding wild skunks will just encourage them to keep coming back.
+These animals are omnivores and not overly picky when it comes to food.
 So, let’s take a closer look at their background and what constitutes their main diet.

 divider-multiprint